wmo-raf/adl/README.md

 A network must be associated with a plugin to make it useful.
 You can select the plugin to associate with the network by selecting from the `Plugin` dropdown.
 This will be a list of plugins that have been installed.

+#### The following fields control how the plugin will be processing data:

+**Plugin Auto Processing Enabled**: This is a boolean field that determines if the plugin is active and should be ingesting data

+**Plugin Auto Processing Interval**: This is the interval in minutes that the plugin should check for new data to ingest

+**Enable WIS2Box Hourly Aggregation**: This is a boolean field that determines if the plugin should aggregate data that is ingested into a wis2box node on an hourly basis.
+This is in-support of the `GBON` requirement that requires data to be transmitted to the WIS2.0 system in an hourly intervals.
+If this is enabled, the plugin will aggregate data pushed into wis2box node into an hourly interval depending on the selected method.

+**WIS2Box Hourly Aggregation Method**: This is the method that will be used to aggregate data into an hourly interval.
+Currently, the method `Latest in the Hour` is implemented.
+This method will take the latest data point in the hour and use it as the hourly data point.
+Other methods like `averaging` can be implemented on the future.

+**UnUploaded Records Check Interval in Minutes**: This is the interval in minutes that the plugin should check for records, that for some reason (like the wis2box node being down), were not uploaded to the WIS2Box node.
+This is to ensure that all that was collected is pushed to wis2box.
+This also ensures that hourly aggregation data is ingested into wis2box.

 ### 3. Add Stations to a Network

 After creating a network, you can add stations to the network.
 Stations are the actual AWS stations or manual stations.

+> Stations added to ADL are expected to be already added to your wis2box node, to be able to ingest data from them.

 ![Load Stations from OSCAR Surface](docs/_static/images/user/stations_loading_options.png)